Learn why you need to define your core values and how brand values benefit your business and bottom line. Plus, get free brand values mini-workbook.

-- Assess new opportunities and potential joint venture partners: Discover whether or not potential partners share your values are have values that are compatible with and in alignment with your own values.
+- Assess new opportunities and potential joint venture partners: Discover whether or not potential partners share your values or have values aligned with your own values.

-- Gain greater credibility as a leader: When you walk your talk and live your core values consistently, you will gain the respect of others.
+- Gain greater credibility as a leader: When you walk your talk and live your core values, you gain the respect of others.